Languages & Global Studies (CHIN, CLAS, FREN, GERM, LANG, NORW, SPAN)

 Short-term, faculty-led study abroad course intended to complement our common LANG course offerings; investigation of global issues through immersion in another language and culture.
 Repeatable to 12.00 credits.
 On demand.

 LANG 331.
-Foreign Literature in Translation.
+World Literature in Translation.
 1-3 Credits.

-The faculty in the various foreign languages will lead reading and discussion in English of representative translations from their fields of specialty.
+The faculty in the various world languages will lead reading and discussion in English of representative translations from their fields of specialty.
 Course may be taken in partial fulfillment of the Humanities requirement, but would not apply toward a language major or minor.
 Topics to be announced.
 Repeatable to 6 credits.
 Repeatable to 6.00 credits.
 On demand.

 LANG 333.
 Colloquium In Lang & Letters.
 1-3 Credits.